 The Fund may purchase and sell futures contracts and may also purchase and write call and put options on futures contracts.
 The Fund may purchase and sell futures contracts based on various securities, securities indices, foreign currencies and other financial instruments and indices.
-The Fund will engage in futures and related options transactions in order to seek to increase total return or to hedge against changes in interest rates, securities prices or, to the extent the Fund invests in foreign securities, currency exchange rates, or to otherwise manage its term structure, sector selection and duration in accordance with its investment objective and policies.
+The Fund will engage in futures and related options transactions in order to seek to increase total return or to hedge against changes in interest rates, securities prices or, to the extent the Fund invests in foreign securities, currency exchange rates, or to otherwise manage its term structure, sector selection and duration of its fixed income securities holdings in accordance with its investment objective and policies.
 The Fund may also enter into closing purchase and sale transactions with respect to such contracts and options.

-Futures contracts utilized by mutual funds have historically been traded on U.S. exchanges or boards of trade that are licensed and regulated by the CFTC or, with respect to certain funds, on foreign exchanges.
+Futures contracts utilized by mutual funds have historically been traded on U.S. exchanges or boards of trade that are licensed and regulated by the Commodity Futures Trading Commission ("CFTC") or, with respect to certain funds, on foreign exchanges.
 More recently, certain futures may also be traded either over-the-counter or on trading facilities such as derivatives transaction execution facilities, exempt boards of trade or electronic trading facilities that are licensed and/or regulated to varying degrees by the CFTC.
+Also, certain single stock futures and narrow based security index futures may be traded either over-the-counter or on trading facilities and electronic trading facilities that are licensed and/or regulated to varying degrees by the CFTC.
 Also, certain single stock futures and narrow based security index futures may be traded either over-the-counter or on trading facilities such as contract markets, derivatives transaction execution facilities and electronic trading facilities that are licensed and/or regulated to varying degrees by both the CFTC and the SEC, or on foreign exchanges.

 Neither the CFTC, National Futures Association ("NFA"), SEC nor any domestic exchange regulates activities of any foreign exchange or boards of trade, including the execution, delivery and clearing of transactions, or has the power to compel enforcement of the rules of a foreign exchange or board of trade or any applicable foreign law.
 This is true even if the exchange is formally linked to a domestic market so that a position taken on the market may be liquidated by a transaction on another market.
 Moreover, such laws or regulations will vary depending on the foreign country in which the foreign futures or foreign options transaction occurs.
-For these reasons, the Fund 's investments in foreign futures or foreign options transactions may not be provided the same protections in respect of transactions on United States exchanges.
+For these reasons, the Fund's investments in foreign futures or foreign options transactions may not be provided the same protections in respect of transactions on United States exchanges.
 In particular, persons who trade foreign futures or foreign options contracts may not be afforded certain of the protective measures provided by the CEA, the CFTC's regulations and the rules of the NFA and any domestic exchange, including the right to use reparations proceedings before the CFTC and arbitration proceedings provided by the NFA or any domestic futures exchange.
 Similarly, those persons may not have the protection of the U.S. securities laws.